vitiral/notes/x86asm/README.md

 Guide: [Programming from the ground up](http://download.savannah.gnu.org/releases/pgubook/)

+## Important Instructions

+"jump" instructions follow a "cmp[b|?|l]" instruction:
+- je Jump if the values were equal
+- jg Jump if the second value was greater than the first value
+- jge Jump if the second value was greater than or equal to the first value
+- jl Jump if the second value was less than the first value
+- jle Jump if the second value was less than or equal to the first value
+- jump unconditional jump

 `instruction pointer` a special register pointing to the place in memory to execute next.